Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1943:

-Captain Wilh.
-J. Wilhelmsen (27 years old).
-Torpedoed - foreship, starboard side by U-522 (Schneider) early in the morning of Jan.
-9-1943 when in Convoy TM 1, 28 08N 28 20W.
-She had departed Port of Spain on Dec.
-28 with a cargo of 9000 tons fuel oil, bound for Gibraltar for orders.
 All 38 survived (incl.
-5 gunners) and were picked up from lifeboats by the British destroyer HMS Havelock.
-At daybreak the destroyer went alongside Minister Wedel, which was still afloat, and let the captain, the 1st engineer, the assistant, 2 mechanics and a W/T operator go back on board to inspect the damage and see if she could be saved, but nothing could be done at that time and she was abandoned again.
-Two days later the captain and 1st engineer returned on a corvette, and by that time Minister Wedel was gone, sunk by a torpedo from U-522.
-The Captain and 1st engineer were landed in Gibraltar on Jan.
-20. The inquiry was held there on Jan.
-21-1943 with the 2 officers appearing.
-The others had been transferred to a British transport and proceeded to the U.K.
+5 gunners) and were picked up from lifeboats by the British destroyer HMS Havelock, one of the escorts.
+At daybreak the destroyer went alongside Minister Wedel, which was still afloat, and let the captain, the 1st engineer, the assistant, 2 mechanics and a W/T operator go back on board to inspect the damages and see if she could be saved, but nothing could be done at that time and she was abandoned again.
+Two days later the captain and 1st engineer returned on a corvette, but by that time the ship was gone, sunk by a torpedo from U-522.

-The Norwegian tanker Albert L. Ellsworth was also sunk in this convoy, as were the British Oltenia II (commodore ship), Empire Lytton, British Vigilance and British Dominon, and the Panamanian tanker Norvik (Norwegian captain, and majority Norwegian crew).
 Convoy TM 1 had left Port of Spain with 9 tankers, escorted by the destroyer and 3 British corvettes.
 By Jan.
-10 only two ships were left; the Norwegian tanker Vanja and the British tanker Cliona.
-The escort was reinforced with another destroyer and 2 corvettes, and both remaining ships arrived Gibraltar on Jan.
-14.
+10 only two ships were left; namely the Norwegian tanker Vanja and the British tanker Cliona, both arriving Gibraltar on Jan.
+14, the escort having been reinforced with another destroyer and 2 corvettes**.

 Crew List - No casualties: